rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Management user accessing the Management UI

 The first time an end user arrives to the management ui (`1`), they are redirected (`2`) to UAA to authenticate.
 Once they successfully authenticate with UAA, the user is redirected back (`3.`) to RabbitMQ with a valid JWT token.
-RabbitMQ validates it and identify the user and its permissions from the JWT token.
+RabbitMQ validates it and identifies the user and extracts its permissions from the JWT token.

 ```
     [ UAA ] <----2. auth----    [ RabbitMQ ]